Jamie Lee Curtis Speaks Out About Eliza Dushku’s Sexual Molestation Claims: ‘The Truth Will Set Us All Free’

 — Decider (@decider) January 13, 2018

-Speaking from the Television Critics Association event in Pasadena, California on Saturday, Cameron praised Dushku for her bravery and said that he was glad that the actress had come forward with her story.
+Speaking from the Television Critics Association event in Pasadena, California, on Saturday, Cameron praised Dushku for her bravery and said that he was glad that the actress had come forward with her story.
 According to Us Weekly, the director said that had he known about the alleged sexual assault then, “there would have been no mercy.”

 Kramer has denied Dushku’s allegations.
 Nonetheless, his agent, Worldwide Production Agency, has confirmed that they no longer represent him.